Asad006/bereat-pt2/README.md

 The following **required** functionality is completed:

-- [ X] User can launch camera to take photo instead of photo library
+- [X] User can launch camera to take photo instead of photo library
 - [ X] User session persists when application is closed and relaunched
-- [ X] Users are able to log out and return to sign in page
+- [X] Users are able to log out and return to sign in page
-- [ X] Users are NOT able to see other photos until they upload their own
+- [X] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented: